Escape to Paradise in Mexico!

 by plane

 There is jet service from many major US airports to San Jose del Cabo (SJD), about a 45 minute drive from Los Barriles.
+You can find information about the SJD airport here and here.
 After deboarding the plane you will pass through immigration.
 You will need your passport and the blue and white immigration form that was given you on the airplane.
 They will stamp your blue and white form and give you one of the copies.
 Keep this form with your passport.
 You will need it to get out of the country.

 After retrieving your luggage, you will go through Mexican customs.
 It's a little like playing the lottery.
 You push a button.
 A red or green light will illuminate.
 If it's green you just walk through.
 If red, they look through your luggage.